-All costs, liabilities, rates of interest, and other factors for CalSTRS have been determined on the basis of actuarial assumptions and methods which are individually reasonable (taking into account the experience of CalSTRS and reasonable expectations) and which, in combination, offer a reasonable estimate of anticipated experience affecting CalSTRS.
-Further, in our opinion, each actuarial assumption used is reasonably related to the experience of CalSTRS and to reasonable expectations which, in combination, represent a reasonable estimate of anticipated experience.
+All costs, liabilities, rates of interest, and other factors for CaISTRS have been determined on the basis of actuarial assumptions and methods which are individually reasonable (taking into account the experience of CaISTRS and reasonable expectations) and which, in combination, offer a reasonable estimate of anticipated experience affecting CaISTRS.
+Further, in our opinion, each actuarial assumption used is reasonably related to the experience of CaISTRS and to reasonable expectations which, in combination, represent a reasonable estimate of anticipated estimate of anticipated experience.
+The valuation results were developed using models intended for valuations that use standard actuarial techniques.

 Future actuarial measurements may differ significantly from the current measurements presented in this report due to such factors as the following: plan experience differing from that anticipated by the economic or demographic assumptions; changes in economic or demographic assumptions; increases or decreases expected as part of the natural operation of the methodology used for these measurements (such as the end of an amortization period or additional cost or contribution requirements based on the Plan's funded status); and changes in plan provisions or applicable law.
 Due to the limited scope of our assignment, we did not perform an analysis of the potential range of future measurements.
 The Teachers' Retirement Board has sole authority to determine the actuarial assumptions and methods used for the valuation of the DBS Program.
-The board adopted the actuarial methods and assumptions used in the 2019 valuation.
+The board adopted the actuarial methods and assumptions used in the 2020 valuation.